The set of solutions of random XORSAT formulae: Characterizing the periphery

-In this section we characterize the periphery of a factor graph $G$ when it has a non-trivial $2$-core.
-Recall the definitions of the $2$-core, backbone and periphery of a graph from Section \ref{sec:ClusterConstruction}.
+Consider a factor graph $G$ when it has a nontrivial $2$-core.
+Recall the definitions of the $2$-core, backbone and periphery of a graph from Section~\ref{sec:ClusterConstruction}.
 First, we note some of the properties of these subgraphs that will be useful in the proof of the main lemmas of this section.

-As a matter of notation, for a bipartite graph $G$ chosen uniformly at random from the set $\G(n, k, m)$ we denote by $\GP$ the periphery of $G$ and by $\Gp$ (lower case subscript) a subgraph of $G$ that is a potential candidate for being the periphery of $G$.
-Similarly, we denote by $\GB$ the backbone of $G$ and by $\Gb$ a subgraph of $G$ that is a potential candidate for being the backbone of $G$.
+As a matter of notation, for a bipartite graph $G$ chosen uniformly at random from the set $\G(n, k, m)$ we denote by $\GP$ the periphery of $G$ and by $G_{\mathrm p}$ (lower case subscript) a subgraph of $G$ that is a potential candidate for being the periphery of $G$.
+Similarly, we denote by $\GB$ the backbone of $G$ and by $G_{\mathrm b}$ a subgraph of $G$ that is a potential candidate for being the backbone of $G$.

-\subsection{Proof of Lemma \ref{lemma:UniformPeelable}: Periphery is Conditionally a Uniform Random Graph}
+\subsection{Proof of Lemma \texorpdfstring{ \ref{lemma:UniformPeelable}}{3.9}: Periphery is conditionally a uniform random graph}

-Lemma \ref{lemma:UniformPeelable} states that if we fix the number of nodes and the check degree profile of the periphery of a graph $G$ chosen uniformly at random from the set $\G(n, k, m)$ then the periphery, $\GP$, is distributed uniformly at random conditioned on being peelable.
+Lemma~\ref{lemma:UniformPeelable} states that if we fix the number of nodes and the check degree profile of the periphery of a graph $G$ chosen uniformly at random from the set $\G(n, k, m)$ then the periphery, $\GP$, is distributed uniformly at random conditioned on being peelable.
 Since the original graph $G$ is chosen uniformly at random, in order to prove this lemma it is enough to count, for each possible choice of the periphery $\GP$, the number of graphs $G$ that have the periphery $\GP$.

-Before proving Lemma \ref{lemma:UniformPeelable} we first introduce the concept of a `rigid' graph and establish a monotonicity property for the backbone augmentation procedure which was defined in Section \ref{sec:ClusterConstruction}.
+Before proving Lemma~\ref{lemma:UniformPeelable}, we first introduce the concept of a ``rigid'' graph and establish a monotonicity property for the backbone augmentation procedure which was defined in Section~\ref {sec:ClusterConstruction}.
 We use the notation $G \subseteq G'$ if $G$ is a subgraph of $G'$.